 Don Draper – Man versus Faults

 Don Draper drifts from serious alcohol abuse to out and out alcoholism from the first season to the last season.
 Don Draper also has hallucinations and sees dead people!
 Draper sees his father Archibald Whitman during a drunken hallucination in Seven Twenty Three.
 Drapers sees Anna Draper in The Suitcase.
 Don saw his half-brother Adam Whitman in The Phantom.
 Draper watched the recently deceased Bert Cooper dance in Waterloo.
 The good news is that Draper is generally drunk out of his mind when he see’s dead people so he is probably suffering from alcohol induced episodic psychosis rather than out and out psychosis.
 Draper may be drinking because he had a horrific childhood.
 Draper may be drinking because he has a deep dark secret that causes anxiety.
 Draper may drink so much because it’s part of the ad man lifestyle.
 Finally, Draper may be drinking because he is addicted to alcohol and that seems to be the case towards the end of the series.
-In the last episode of Season Six, Megan states, “You want to be alone with your liquor and your ex-wife and your screwed up kids.”.
+In the last episode of Season Six, Megan, his second wife, states, “You want to be alone with your liquor and your ex-wife and your screwed up kids.”.
 Megan dear, he just wants to be left alone with his liquor.
 I think we have all known someone like that in our lives!